rafael-santiago/kryptos/doc/CODESTYLE.md

 ### Expressions

 Do not trust in precedence.
 Try to make the stuff clearer.
-If you used to write crypto code you may know that everytime we see and write pretty "insame" and long expressions.
+If you used to write crypto code you may know that everytime we see and write pretty "insane" and long expressions.
 I think that trust in precedence is evidence of naivety.
 Nothing should obfuscates the correctness.
 In this sense Cryptography is beautiful as Math!
 Let's reverberate this beauty also here...